-Sales and marketing expenses increased \$3.1 million, or 38%, to \$11.0 million during the six months ended June 30, 2015, compared to \$8.0 million during the six months ended June 30, 2014.
-The increase was primarily attributable to a \$2.4 million increase in compensation expenses as a result of increased sales and marketing headcount.
-In addition, other sales and marketing expenses increased \$0.7 million due to increased field sales meeting, travel and entertainment, consulting and field sales training expenses.
+Sales and marketing expenses increased \$9.3 million, or 38%, to \$33.8 million during the year ended December 31, 2016, compared to \$24.5 million during the year ended December 31, 2015.
+The increase was primarily attributable to \$6.1 million of increased compensation and related expenses as a result of increased sales and marketing headcount and increased commission and other variable selling expenses associated with favorable sales performance.
+In addition, other sales and marketing expenses increased \$3.3 million primarily due to increased field sales meetings, travel and entertainment, consulting and field sales training expenses.